Bacteriological analysis of stool. What is bacteriological examination of stool? Staphylococcus saprophytic and epidermal

 • maintain an acidic environment;

-A change in the number of certain microorganisms is possible when pathogenic strains enter the intestine.
+A change in the number of certain microorganisms is possible when pathogenic strains enter the intestines.

-This usually happens when personal hygiene is not observed (dirty hands, unwashed fruits and vegetables).
-Antibiotic treatment is the second most common cause of dysbacteriosis.
+This usually occurs due to poor personal hygiene (dirty hands, unwashed fruits and vegetables).
+Treatment with antibiotics is the second common cause of dysbiosis.

 To normalize the situation in the gastrointestinal tract, doctors additionally prescribe probiotics - special dietary supplements.

-In addition, dysbacteriosis often indicates an immune failure.
-Leukocytes control the population of microbes, the number of which increases significantly with a decrease in natural protection.
-And often not beneficial bacteria multiply, but pathogenic ones.
+In addition, dysbiosis often indicates an immune failure.
+Leukocytes control the population of microbes, the number of which increases significantly when natural defenses decrease.
+And often it is not beneficial bacteria that multiply, but pathogenic ones.

-The results of the analysis of feces for dysbacteriosis in children are somewhat different than in adults.
-This is due, first of all, to the gradual colonization of the intestine by microorganisms.
+The results of stool analysis for dysbiosis in children are somewhat different than in adults.
+This is due, first of all, to the gradual colonization of the intestines by microorganisms.

-After birth, the child feeds on mother's milk, which contributes to the development of normal microflora.
+After birth, the child feeds on mother's milk, which promotes the development of normal microflora.
 But in hospitals, infection with Staphylococcus aureus often occurs.

 And if the mother does not have antibodies to this microorganism, then the baby will develop dysbacteriosis.

-In addition, some useful strains appear only within 1 year, such as bacteroids.
-Sometimes fungi of the genus Candida develop excessively in the intestines of a child, which provoke a corresponding disease - candidiasis.
+In addition, some beneficial strains appear only within 1 year, such as bacteroides.
+Sometimes fungi of the genus Candida develop excessively in the child’s intestines, which provoke the corresponding disease - candidiasis.

-The most common cause of dysbacteriosis in children is an early transition to artificial feeding.
-Still, the baby needs mother's milk in the first year of life.
+The most common cause of dysbiosis in children is an early transition to artificial feeding.
+After all, the baby needs mother's milk in the first year of life.

 Conclusion